cooper/ferret/doc/intro/39-inheritance-2.md

 Sorry I keep fibbing to you.
 I just want to explain things in a way that is maybe familiar, only to then confuse you on the pages following.

-> But it's not really class inheritance...
+> Er, it's not really class inheritance...
 Rather than classes
 > inheriting from or extending each other, you just have the object
 > assume the roles of multiple classes.